LockBlock-dev/omelette/README.md

 - Autoshot - shoot automatically
 - Lasers level - set any level of lasers (from 0 = 1 laser to 7 = 7 lasers)
-- Invincibility - you can't die
+- Shield - you can't die

 ## How to use